3demax/Staples/README.md

 ### Runserver

 There is also a simple development server included.
 It just handles requests for static files to `localhost:8000` from the deploy directory.
-By default, the port is `8000`, though you can specify the port you want to use by adding it after runserver: `python staples.py runserver 8080` runs it at `localhost:8080`.
+By default, the port is `8000`, though you can specify the port you want to use by adding it after runserver: `python staples.py runserver 8080` runs it at `0.0.0.0:8080`.
 Requests for directories will return back the specified INDEX_FILE (default is `index.html`) in that directory.

+Adding '--cwd' after the port, if any, will override the DEPLOY_DIR as the root for the server, using the current working directory.
+This is useful if you need to serve a static site that doesn't need compiling, or any specified settings.

 ## Processors